 For maps of Ohio cities, visit: www.ohio-mapsite.com

 From July 13 – July 26, 1863, John Hunt Morgan’s Confederate cavalry pillaged towns and villages in Ohio until they were finally forced to surrender near West Point in Columbiana County.
 During that time, Morgan and his raiders left their mark in Guernsey County, making quite an impact on its citizens.
 On the evening of July 23, 1863, they entered Cumberland and confiscated horses and supplies.
 Leaving around 10pm, they traveled all night and arrived at the crossroads near Senecaville.

-Following the directions of kidnapped citizens, the raiders proceeded northward to present day Lore City, arriving near dawn on July 24.
+Following the directions of citizens, the raiders proceeded northward to present day Lore City, arriving near dawn on July 24.
 They laid a hand of heavy destruction in that town.
-Hot pursuit by Union Cavalry kept the Confederates moving northward where they took respite in the village of Washington.
-By mid-morning, Union Cavalry had reached Morgan and his band of resting raiders and a significant skirmish ensued.
+Hot pursuit by Union Cavalry kept the Confederates moving northward where they took respite in the village of Washington (now known as Old Washington).
+By mid-morning, Union Cavalry had reached Morgan and his band of resting raiders, and a significant skirmish ensued.